“and you will know the truth, and the truth will set you free.” (John 8:32)

 Prophetic Lament is a call for justice in troubled times.
 Lamentations is a book that can and should speak into our current circumstances.
 A call for us to live as the faithful and repentant people of God in our violent age.
 The message of Lamentations the message of Lamentations applies to the convoluted contemporary issues of justice and racial reconciliation.

-“Yet even now,” declares the Lord, “Return to Me with all your heart, And with fasting, weeping, and mourning; And tear your heart and not merely your garments.”
-Now return to the Lord your God, For He is gracious and compassionate, Slow to anger, abounding in mercy And relenting of catastrophe.
-Who knows, He might turn and relent, And leave a blessing behind Him,” (Joel 2:12-14)
+“Yet even now,” declares the Lord.
+“Return to Me with all your heart.
+Return with fasting, weeping, and mourning.
+Tear your heart and not merely your garments.”
+Return now to the Lord your God.
+For He is gracious and compassionate.
+He is slow to anger, abounding in mercy, and relents of catastrophe.
+Who knows, He will turn and relent, And leave a blessing behind Him,” (Joel 2:12-14)

 Joel 2:17

 The day of the Lord is coming; Indeed, it is near.
-He has not given us a spirit of fear, but a sound mind to discern good from evil, justice from injustice, and right from wrong.
+He has not given us a spirit of fear.
+Instead, He has given us a sound mind.
+This allows us to discern good from evil, justice from injustice, and right from wrong.

-May the Lord’s blessing be with you.
-May He lay a firm foundation of the testimony of Jesus in your life!
+The Lord’s blessing be with you.
+He lay a firm foundation of the testimony of Jesus in your life!

 Minister A. Francine Green